you are here: home > explore > neuroethics

 Drugs that alter mood are already available.
 Antidepressants and tranquilizers are used by millions of people every day: people with schizophrenia are treated with antipsychotics; children with attention deficit hyperactivity disorder (ADHD) are treated with stimulants.
 In the future, drugs might alter a specific personality characteristic.
 For example, perhaps a drug could be made to fight shyness.

 We now have drugs to slow memory problems associated with Alzheimer's disease.
-Many drug companies, including Memory Pharmaceuticals, a company set up by Nobel Prize winner Dr. Eric Kandel, are developing new chemicals to improve memory.
+Many drug companies, including Memory Pharmaceuticals, a company founded by Nobel Prize winner Dr. Eric Kandel, are developing new chemicals to improve memory.

 Drugs to improve memory might sound like a good idea, but drugs to erase memories might also be useful.
 In fact, some drug companies are trying to develop chemicals to block the formation of memories.
 These drugs might be used to remove the memory of a traumatic event and help a victim recover.
 On the other hand, traumatic events can serve as a learning tool that emphasizes the danger of the event -- erasing memories may prevent a person from avoiding a traumatic situation in the future.